 I received so many messages and emails with questions regarding my recent road-trip to Colorado and Wyoming.
 In today’s post I will share recommendations based on what we did & what we loved!
-Growing up I had done several family ski-trips to Vail, Colorado, but on this 11 day trip I got to visit Boulder, Denver, Colorado Springs & Centennial.
+While growing up I had gone on several family ski-trips to Vail, Colorado, on this ten day trip I got to visit a lot more of this beautiful state.
+Such a fun time!!

 What to See / Do in Southeast Wyoming: